 NC Tuition Scholarships for Out-of-State Students: This award is for exceptional students who are not North Carolina residents.
 It covers the out-of-state portion of tuition so the recipient pays tuition at the in-state rate for the first year.
 Nominations for these scholarships are made by the respective Program Directors.
 It is the policy of the Hayes School of Music that this scholarship is not renewable for the second year so that we can assist a greater number of students.
 For in-state tuition, students must establish and prove NC residency.
 View information regarding establishing NC residency.

 General (not degree-specific) graduate assistantships are awarded to full-time graduate students on a yearly basis and most carry an $9,500 stipend.
 Responsibilities of the graduate assistants are varied according to the interests of the graduate student and the needs of the Hayes School of Music.
 The primary duty of some assistantships is instruction, supervision, or tutoring assistance, and for others it is administrative support.
 Assistantships are awarded for one year.
 Successful completion of assistantship duties the first year will result in a renewal of the assistantship for a second year.

 Students are selected on the basis of audition, interview, and recommendations.
 There may be additional application requirements for degree specific assistantships.
 Navigate to your specific degree webpage via Programs of Study for possible further information on these assistantships.
 The priority deadline for complete application submission (including audition) for those interested in securing an assistantship is March 1, 2024.

 - Instrumental Conducting Assistant

 - Tui St. George Tucker Award in Composition

 General Assistantship Positions Include:

-- Administrative Assistant (multiple positions, for example in music education, music performance, recording studio, and main music office)
+- Administrative Assistant (multiple positions, for example in music education, music performance, recording studio, and orchestra and choral libraries)

 Sample General Assistantship Descriptions: